-Ricketts’s first encounter with Monterey Bay was in 1923, when he and his wife and newborn son, Ed.
-Jr., arrived from Ricketts’s native Chicago.
-Like Steinbeck, Ricketts had left college without completing his degree, though also like his friend, had found the seeds of his own emerging world view in the science classes he had taken.
-Specifically, during his last term at the University of Chicago, Ricketts enrolled in the Animal Ecology course taught by a new member of the faculty—Warder Clyde Allee, a zoologist and early pioneer in the newfield of ecology.
+Ricketts’ first encounter with Monterey Bay was in 1923 when he and his wife and newborn son, Ed Junior, arrived from Ricketts’ native Chicago.
+Like Steinbeck, Ricketts had left college without completing his degree, though also, like his friend, had found the seeds of his own emerging worldview in the science classes he had taken.
+Specifically, during his last term at the University of Chicago, Ricketts enrolled in the Animal Ecology course taught by a new member of the faculty—Warder Clyde Allee, a zoologist and early pioneer in the new field of ecology.
 When Ricketts was in his class, Allee was working on his classic book Animal Aggregations: A Study in General Sociology (1931), a study of how and why animals come together into groups.
 He believed cooperation was fundamental to virtually all species, mediated by natural selection.
-Just as William Ritter’s work inspired Steinbeck, Allee’s ecological ideas lie at the root of many of Ricketts’s ideas about the natural world.
+Just as William Ritter’s work inspired Steinbeck, Allee’s ecological ideas lie at the root of many of Ricketts’ ideas about the natural world.

 When he arrived in Monterey with his college buddy, Albert Galigher, Ricketts established Pacific Biological Laboratories, a supply house aspiring to provide specimens to schools for study and dissection.
 Their partnership soon ended, however, and Ricketts struggled to make a go of the business on his own.